netd-tud/hilby/README.md

 />
 ```
 #### Props:
-- `topPrefix: string` - The root prefix to start rendering from
+- `topPrefix: string` - The root prefix to start rendering from (accepts both IPv4 and IPv6 prefixes)
 - `renderFunctions: RenderFunction[]` - Array of functions that customize the rendering of each block
 - `hilbertStore?: HilbertStore` - Optional store for controlled curves.
 Obtain this via `useControlledHilbert`.